kangqiwang/blog/resume问题.md

 3. serviceTracker

 客户提出新的需求想要
-one day customer proposal a new demand about their work based on route optimisation based on salesforce. because most of our customer is in pest control and water hygiene industry, so they need send their employee to customer's location every day .they would like to have a route optimisation system to save their money and time by planning the most efficient route. but it quite complex than we expected because we have a different type of visits and different resources, specific arrival time. my strategy is using the agile principle to develop a simple demo version and then Iterate it. during this my iterate, I keep connecting with our customer and manager to keep up their different demands. because it is too complex, sometimes I discuss with my lecture to make sure if there are some cutting edge technology I can use. as a result, I finished route optimisation version 1 . and made good friends with my colleague and academic staff.
+one day customer proposal a new demand about route optimisation based on salesforce. because most of our customer is in pest control and water hygiene industry, so they need send their employee to customer's location every day .they would like to have a route optimisation system to save their money and time by planning the most efficient route. but it quite complex than we expected because we have a different type of visits and different resources, specific arrival time. my strategy is using the agile principle to develop a simple demo version and then Iterate it. during this my iterate, I keep connecting with our customer and manager to keep up their different demands. because it is too complex, sometimes I discuss with my lecture to make sure if there are some cutting edge technology I can use. as a result, I finished route optimisation version 1 . and made good friends with my colleague and academic staff.